55

 What is WPC Doing to Address these Challenges?

-• WPC generally routinely inspects system assets to improve the effectiveness and lifespan of system infrastructure.
+• WPC routinely inspects system assets to maintain effectiveness and extend infrastructure lifespan.

-• Following inspections, WPC staff perform maintenance and cleaning activities to ensure all assets are left in good-standing condition.
+• Following inspections, WPC staff perform maintenance and cleaning activities to ensure assets remain in good operating condition.

-• WPC takes identified and reported system issues seriously.
-WPC staff are always there to pull an overnight to make emergency repairs when needed and typically respond to non-emergency requests in 24-48 hours.
+• WPC staff respond to identified and reported system issues, perform overnight emergency repairs when needed, and typically respond to non-emergency requests within 24 to 48 hours.

 Still Have Questions?
 Contact Us!